 The Commission on Higher Education does not encourage concurrent enrollment in two different degree programs at different institutions.
-If a student enrolled in the final semester of a program of study wishes to begin studying at AIIAS before completion of a degree at another institution, he/she may register under non-degree enrollment (see p.
+If a student enrolled in the final semester of a program of study wishes to begin studying at AIIAS before completion of a degree at another institution, he/she may register under non-degree or non-credit as applicable enrollment (see p.
 24).
-Concurrent enrollment in more than one AIIAS program is allowed upon the recommendation of the corresponding program committees.
+Concurrent enrollment in more than one AIIAS program may be allowed but only upon the recommendation of the corresponding program committees.